djoepramono/code-all-night/src/posts/gatsby-one-pager.md

 tag: "gatsby, notebook"
 ---

 How to build a Gatsby site?
 Why the guides online are so fragmented?
-Isn't there a one pager guide for [Gatsby](https://www.gatsbyjs.org/)?
-Well you have found it.
-This guide would help you build a gatsby with:
+Isn't there a one pager guide for [Gatsby](https://www.gatsbyjs.org/)? _Well_ you have found it.
+This one page guide would help you build a static site with:

 - [x] Markdown based blog post
 - [x] Client side search
 - [x] Pagination
 - [x] Google Analytics
 - [x] Code Highlighting
-- [x] Responsive design, _well we won't really cover this but you can look at the Github code._
+- [x] Responsive design, _well we won't really cover this but you can have a look at the Github code._

-If you'd like to see a working example, you can head off to https://www.codeallnight.com or take a peek at the [git repo](https://github.com/djoepramono/code-all-night) Well in fact, this guide will refer to it quite often.
+See it in action on https://www.codeallnight.com or take a peek at the [git repo](https://github.com/djoepramono/code-all-night).
+Feel free to clone and build upon the repo, just don't forget to empty the `src/posts` folder and start write your own.

 ## 1. Prerequisite

-First thing first, make sure you have `gatsby-cli` installed and then you can clone the repo and start the development server.
+First thing first, make sure you have `gatsby-cli` installed and it's advised that you clone the repo and start the development server.

 ```bash
 npm install -g gatsby-cli